-The next BAPC and preliminaries are currently planned to be in fall 2021 and are organized by VU Amsterdam.
-This is the Call for Problems for the jury responsible for the problem set for both these contests.
+The next BAPC and preliminaries are in fall 2024 and are organized by (TBD).
+This is the Call for Problems for the jury responsible for the problem sets for both these contests.

-If you have any questions, feel free to reach out to the jury on the #cfp channel in the BAPC organisation slack which can be joined here with token I heart Benelux
+If you have any questions, feel free to reach out to the jury on the #cfp channel in the BAPC organisation slack which can be joined here.

 If your problem is not selected for the final set, you may retract it and use it for another contest instead.